 Our doctors have years of experience prescribing custom scleral lenses.
 During the contact lens evaluation experience, a topographical map of the eyes' surface is performed to ensure optimal alignment of the scleral contact lens to the contour of the eye.
 With this custom alignment, the resultant vision will be sharp and precise.
 The scleral lens only touches the white part of the eye, which has limited nerve endings.
 This results in superior comfort.

 Scleral contact lenses truly change patient's lives.
 Visit our specialty contact lens experts for a scleral lens consultation.

-What is involved in a scleral contact lens fitting?
+What happens in a scleral lens evaluation?

 With the lens vaulting over the cornea, there is a constant fluid reservoir between the contact lens and cornea, keeping the eye lubricated throughout the day.
 This fluid reservoir will mask any corneal irregularities and prevent fluctuations in vision.

-Who are candidates for scleral contact lenses?
+Who benefits from scleral lenses?

 - High or complicated prescriptions

 - Those that have been told they are not a candidate for contact lenses

 - Unsuccessful history with other contact lenses, either due to poor vision or comfort

 - Patients who have have a history of corneal transplant surgery, corneal scarring,